-Gentile’s team conducted two other studies help tease apart cause and effect.
+Gentile’s team has conduced other research to help tease apart cause and effect.

-In Japan, researchers interviewed students in the 5th-, 8th- and 11th grades at two different points in time.
+In a study of Japanese kids, researchers interviewed students in the 5th-, 8th- and 11th grades at two different points in time (Gentile et al 2009).

-Finally, in the U.S., researchers conducted an experiment.
+Finally, in the U.S., researchers conducted a controlled experiment (Gentile et al 2009).
 They randomly assigned college students to play either

 Students were allowed to play for 20 minutes.
 Immediately afterwards, researchers assigned students another task, one that cleverly tested the students’ willingness to help others.

 Would you make it easy or hard for another person to win $10?

 To answer this question, researchers asked the students for help creating a puzzle test.
 They explained to the students that the test would be given to someone else--a test-taker who would have 10 minutes to solve 10 puzzles.
 If the test-taker succeeded, he would win a gift certificate worth $10.

 Students were presented with 30 puzzles to choose from--10 easy puzzles, 10 puzzles of intermediate difficulty, and 10 hard puzzles.
 Which puzzles should be included on the test?
 Students could help the test-taker by choosing more easy puzzles, or hurt the test-taker by choosing more difficult ones.

 As predicted, playing prosocial video games had an effect.
 Compared with students who’d just played violent or neutral games, students who’d played the prosocial games chose more easy puzzles.
 And the more prosocial content there was in the game, the stronger the effect: More helpful game situations led to more helpful behavior in the real world.